victorjohnsonk/ko-interview/README.md

 ### Use of AI Tools

-To accelerate development, I used ChatGPT (GPT-5.3) for:
+To accelerate development, I used ChatGPT (GPT-5.3, Pro Subscription) for:

 - Generating input/output validation schemas from API documentation
 - Writing and refining MCP tool docstrings
 - Creating example test queries